-Making an authentic connection with your audience takes courage.
+Showing public speaking vulnerability, putting yourself out there and making an authentic connection with your audience in that way, takes courage.
 If you want to create an impact it requires being yourself.

-For some that’s hard.
-It’s a lot easier when public speaking, to talk about the latest company figures or systems.
+For some public speaking vulnerability is hard.
+It’s a lot easier to talk about the latest company figures or systems.
 Peeling back the onion layers of your unique self can be hard, and some may say what’s the point?

 Leave Your Ego At The Door

 A speaker who is able to connect and inspire an audience; leaves their own ego at the door and shares a message is like offering a gift to the audience.
 Think about choosing a gift for someone.
 You ponder over what they may like, purchase, then wrap the gift carefully to give it an extra special presentation.
 You want the recipient to enjoy the gift, it gives you pleasure to see the look on their face when you know they have received the perfect gift.

 Think of your speech as a gift that you want your audience to enjoy and remember.

 Your speech is never about you.
 There is no quicker way to lose an audience than by trying to push something onto them or constantly talk about yourself.